Liberty University: Influence

 Liberty University has been described as a "stage of choice in Republican presidential politics", and a "pilgrimage site for GOP candidates."
 According to The Washington Post, Republican candidates are drawn to the university because it is viewed as a "bastion of the Christian right".
 Ronald Reagan's close relationship with the university gave it significant publicity in its early years.
 In 1990, 41st U.S president George H. W. Bush was the first sitting U.S. president to speak at Liberty's commencement.
 In 1996, U.S. Supreme Court justice Clarence Thomas gave the commencement address at Liberty University.

 Republican leaders Ronald Reagan, George W. Bush, Mitt Romney, Newt Gingrich, Jeb Bush, Bobby Jindal, and John McCain have visited the campus.
 Libertarian presidential candidate Gary Johnson spoke at the university.
 In 2017, President Donald Trump gave his first college commencement speech as sitting president at Liberty University.
 In 2019, Vice President Mike Pence gave the school's commencement address.
 Liberty was a satellite location for CPAC 2019, hosting numerous conservative speakers on-campus.

 In 2009, LU stopped recognizing LU's Democratic Party student group; school officials said this was because the Democratic Party platform goes against the school's conservative Christian principles.
 Democrats such as Ted Kennedy, Bernie Sanders, and Jesse Jackson have spoken there.
 In 2018, former 39th U.S. president Jimmy Carter gave the commencement speech.
-However, Barack Obama, Joe Biden, and Hillary Clinton have rejected invitations to speak at LU.
+However, Barack Obama, Joe Biden, and Hillary Clinton have politely declined invitations to speak at LU.

-In 2021, Liberty President Jerry Prevo told Scott Lamb, then the university’s senior vice president for communications and public engagement, that he wanted the school to become "a more effective political player by helping to influence elections."
+In 2021, Interim President Jerry Prevo told Scott Lamb, then the university's senior vice president for communications and public engagement, that he wanted the school to become "a more effective political player by helping to influence elections."
 Prevo said getting conservative candidates elected was "one of our main goals".
 Politico wrote that his comments "raise new questions about the blurred line between education and politics at the university, which as a 501(c)(3) charity is not supposed to participate directly in political campaigns".

 2015 concealed handguns remarks

 In a December 5, 2015, convocation speech, President Jerry Falwell Jr. encouraged the student body to obtain concealed handgun permits.
-Falwell discussed the 2015 San Bernardino attack and said, "If more good people had concealed-carry permits, then we could end those Muslims before they walked in."
-This was met with public condemnation for singling out the Muslim religion rather than the act of terrorism.
-Virginia governor Terry McAuliffe called the statement "repugnant".
+Falwell discussed the attack in San Bernardino and said, "If more good people had concealed-carry permits, then we could end those Muslims before they walked in."
+This was met with public condemnation for singling out the Muslim religion rather than the attack itself.
+Governor Terry McAuliffe called the statement "repugnant".
 Falwell later said he was referring to the Muslim shooters in the San Bernardino attack, not all Muslims.